cmsodi/satdh/articles/launching-into-future-importance-spaceports/index.md

 ### Competition for resources

 An issue derives from competition with other infrastructure projects for limited resources, including funding, personnel and materials.
 This can make it difficult to build and maintain spaceports especially in countries with limited resources.
-It is important to be strategic in their approach to resource allocation, and to seek partnerships and collaborations with other organizations and governments to maximize their impact.
+It is important to be strategic in their approach to resource allocation and to seek partnerships and collaborations with other organizations and governments to maximize their impact.

 ## Potential economic impact of spaceports

 Spaceports can have significant economic impacts on the regions where they are located, as well as on the global space industry.
-However, these impacts depend on several factors, such as the level of public investment, the market demand, the regulatory environment, and the technological innovation.
+However, these impacts depend on several factors, such as the level of public investment, the market demand, the regulatory environment and the technological innovation.

 ### Jobs creation

-One of the main benefits of spaceports is that they can create direct and indirect jobs in various sectors, such as aerospace engineering, manufacturing, construction, operations, maintenance, and services.
+One of the main benefits of spaceports is that they can create direct and indirect jobs in various sectors, such as aerospace engineering, manufacturing, construction, operations, maintenance and services.
 For example, a <a href="https://publications.europa.eu/resource/cellar/cb805ac6-bc49-11e6-a237-01aa75ed71a1.0001.04/DOC_1" target="_blank">study by PricewaterhouseCoopers</a> estimated that the Copernicus program, which uses ESA's Sentinel satellites launched from various spaceports around the world, will generate a cumulative economic value of 13.5 billion euros for upstream and downstream users in the period 2008 to 2020.

 ### Innovation and competitiveness